How weather impacts on rail travel

 How rail operators plan ahead for bad weather

 Behind the scenes, rail operators have emergency plans in place to keep that disruption to a minimum.
-Sometimes trains will be running to different timetable or under speed restrictions; the aim is to get as many people as possible safely to their destination, even if the journey takes longer than normal.
+Sometimes trains will be running to a different timetable or under speed restrictions; the aim is to get as many people as possible safely to their destination, even if the journey takes longer than normal.

 Contact details for many travel operators can be found on our useful contacts page.